CiscoDevNet/iotsp-device-sdk-java/README.md

       thing.post(message);
       thing.close();
 ```

+* Sample Applications<br>
+  The sample apps are available at `src/main/java/com/cisco/devicesdk/sample/`.<br>
   The sample tests are available at `src/test/java/`.<br>
-  Before the sample tests, make sure the server in `config/sdkConfig.json` is properly set, and the
+  Before the sample tests are executed, make sure that the server in `config/sdkConfig.json` is properly set, <br>
-  devices in the sample test file or `mockdata.txt` are claimed in the cloud.<br>
+  and that the device uuids in the `SampleBasic.java` and `data/mockdata.txt` are claimed in the cloud.<br>
   To run the sample test, use
 ```
   ./gradlew sampleTest
 ```

 * JDK logging<br>
   The system has the following log levels
 ```